Gum-Joe/2Keys/docs/SETUP.md

 config.yml
 ```

-You can watch a keyboard and start watching for hotkeys and sending them to the server with:
+You can watch a keyboard and start watching for keypresses and sending them to the server with:
 ```
 $ 2Keys watch keyboard
 ```